zencrepes/docs/docs/use/querying.md

 ### Tag your custom filters

-ZenCrepes is going to process handle sightly differently filters you add through manually editing the query, versus the filters that are dynanically added when you're using facets.
+ZenCrepes is going to handle sightly differently filters you add through manually editing the query, versus the filters that are dynamically added when you're clicking on the UI.

 If you're editing a query and its content is too complex for ZenCrepes to understand, simply add a `tag` field to your filter, it will then be ignored by ZenCrepes facets.